History of Progressive Field

 - Kid's Clubhouse is a newer facility dedicates to kids.
 This is a great place to take the kids that get restless at the game.
 The Kid's Clubhouse is split up between the Rookie Suite (6 and under) and Slugger's Sandlot (6 and up).
 The kids also can partake in baseball activities as they have fields where they can practice.

-- The Indians added an “old school” bleacher sections that are reminiscent to bleachers from the Cleveland Municipal Stadium, but with a much better view.
-In the bleachers John Adams beats a drum and has been doing so since 08/24/1973 only missing a total of 38 games in 40+ seasons.
+- The Indians added an "old school" bleacher section reminiscent of bleachers from the Cleveland Municipal Stadium but with a much better view.
+In the bleachers, John Adams beats a drum and has been doing so since 08/24/1973, only missing a total of 38 games in 40+ seasons.

 Progressive Field Food

 Progressive Field ranks as pretty average when compared to other MLB parks and does not have too many non-traditional restaurants at their park.
 With that being said, they still have many great food and beverage items to choose from and a ton of great craft beers.
 Here are our favorites.
-Terrace Club- The Terrace Club is a safety glass enclosed facility located down the left field line.
-Used for weddings, business parties and other special events.
-The Terrace Club is a great place to eat on game day as they offer tremendous food such as steak, chicken and fresh fish.
-Burgers Loaded- Located in Section 107, the Burgers loaded food stand is among the best hamburger stands in all of MLB.
+Terrace Club - The Terrace Club is a safety glass-enclosed facility located down the left-field line.
+Used for weddings, business parties, and other special events.
+The Terrace Club is a great place to eat on game day as they offer excellent food such as steak, chicken, and fresh fish.
+Burgers Loaded - Located in Section 107, the Burgers loaded food stand is among the best hamburger stands in all of MLB.
 The condiments separate this establishment from all others, as they are loaded with almost anything imaginable that you can put on a burger.
 Hot peppers, bleu cheese, bacon, onions, chili are just some of the many toppings available at Burgers loaded.
-Food Network Cart- Just like the cable TV station, the food network cart offers an array of great food.
-Steak sandwiches, gourmet hotdogs and more are the staples of this great cart.
-Don’t forget the Bertman mustard, perhaps the best mustard in all of baseball.
+Food Network Cart - Like the cable TV station, the food network cart offers an array of great food.
+Steak sandwiches, gourmet hotdogs, and more are the staples of this great cart.
+Don't forget the Bertman mustard, perhaps the best mustard in all of baseball.

-The building of Jacobs Field aka Progressive Field happened at the perfect time for the Cleveland Indians franchise.
+The building of Jacobs Field, aka Progressive Field, happened at the perfect time for the Cleveland Indians franchise.
 Progressive Field changed the culture for the franchise for the better.
-Voted as one of the best baseball stadiums in the world, this ballpark is a great place to watch a game and has been loved by fans since its opening in 1994.
+Voted as one of the best baseball stadiums globally, this ballpark is a great place to watch a game and has been loved by fans since its opening in 1994.